leoabubucker/ZestCode/.github/CONTRIBUTING.md

 In order to propose changes to ZestCode, you'll need your own copy of ZestCode with version tracking.
 This is called a "fork".
 [Click Here](https://github.com/ZestCommunity/ZestCode/fork) to create your fork, and then press the green button.
 Now, clone your fork.

-### Opening a PR
+### Opening a Draft Pull Request

-When you think your changes are ready to be proposed, open a
+Next, open a draft pull request to let everyone know you are working on an issue.
+[Click Here](https://github.com/ZestCommunity/ZestCode0/compare/main...ZestCommunity:ZestCode:main), then click on head repository on the right, then click on your fork.

 ### Building